janspoerer/janspoerer.github.io/_posts/2022-09-03-nlpjourney-3-of-75.markdown

     });
 </script>

-**Let me finally give you some more detail on what I'm actually working on.** The first paper will probably be called "FinRAG," pointing to the combination of Retrieval-Augmented Generation (RAG, Lewis et al., 2020), and the application to the financial domain.
+**Let me finally give you some more detail on what I'm actually working on.** The first paper will probably be called "FinRAG," pointing to the combination between Retrieval-Augmented Generation (RAG, Lewis et al., 2020) and the application to the financial domain.

 **FinRAG** will be a method that takes a set of PDFs and a question as an input, and will provide an **answer to the question based on the PDFs**.
 It will also provide the page number, the file name, and the context that the information was taken from.
 This is **relevant for financial and law professionals**, because they often need to manually double-check any machine-provided information to avoid mistakes.